meltyourface/blank/posts/Contemplative-exercises/Contemplative-Exercises-for-Occult-Knowledge-and-Understanding/index.md

 3. Scrying
 Historical Origins: Scrying, or the art of looking into a reflective or translucent surface to receive messages and visions, has an ancient lineage and can be traced back to early shamanic practices.

-Purpose: Scrying is a powerful tool for accessing hidden knowledge, unveiling what is concealed, and receiving intuitive guidance.
+**Purpose**: Scrying is a powerful tool for accessing hidden knowledge, unveiling what is concealed, and receiving intuitive guidance.
 It can also serve to develop the practitioner's clairvoyant abilities and enhance spiritual insight.

-Practice:
+**Practice**:
 a.
 Prepare a scrying tool, such as a crystal ball, mirror, or bowl of water.
 b.
 Dim the lights in your space and ensure that you are free from distractions.
 c.
 Position yourself comfortably with your scrying tool at eye level.